MS in Computer Science with Specialization in Cyber Security

 - Knowledge of technical issues related to safe software, languages, and architectures, as well as broader societal issues of privacy and legal ramifications.

-- Knowledge of cryptographic methods, data and information security, fault-tolerant computing, network security, privacy and anonymity, software safety, and system security.
+- Knowledge of cryptographic methods; data and information security; fault-tolerant computing; network security, privacy, and anonymity; software safety; and system security.

 Course Requirements

-The Master of Science (MS) specialization in cyber security has the same course requirements, eight graduate courses (32 units), and core breadth course requirements as the MS in Computer Science.
-Course requirements are as follows:
+The Master of Science (MS) specialization in cyber security has the same course requirements—eight graduate courses (32 units)—and core breadth course requirements as the MS in Computer Science.
+Of the eight courses required, five courses must fulfill the core program breadth requirements, with at least one in each of the following areas:

 - Theory